|

 thing: Many of the playlists out there are completely made up of

-fake accounts, inactive accounts, that won't provide any real
+fake, inactive accounts that won't provide any real

 "autoplay" or "autoloop".
 These scammers exploit artists by offering useless services.

-That is affecting in a bad manner not only the artists but the
+That is affecting the whole industry in a bad way, not only the artists.

 Spotify is the world’s largest music